rawgraphs/rawgraphs-app/README.md

 <p align="center"><img src="http://raw.densitydesign.org/wp-content/uploads/2013/10/Header.png"></p>

-#RAW v1.0.0 is here!
+#RAW v1.0 is here!
-We have completely rebuilt it adding many features and a lot of new charts!
+We have completely rebuilt RAW adding many new features and a charts!

+##What's New

+- **APIs to add and edit Charts**
+- **Lots of new Charts!**
+- Linear color scales for numeric values
+- Improved Documentation and Developer Guide
+- Mobile support
+- Brand new User Interface
+- Updated libraries
+- Fixed bugs

+##About

 **RAW** is an open web tool developed at the [DensityDesign Research Lab](http://www.densitydesign.org) (Politecnico di Milano) to create custom vector-based visualizations on top of the amazing [d3.js](https://github.com/mbostock/d3) library by [Mike Bostock](http://bost.ocks.org/mike/).
 Primarily conceived as a tool for designers and vis geeks, **RAW** aims at providing a missing link  between spreadsheet applications (e.g. Microsoft Excel, Apple Numbers, Google Docs, OpenRefine, …) and vector graphics editors (e.g. Adobe Illustrator, Inkscape, …).